TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				  explore cyber insurance options as part of recovery planning, be aware that insurance payouts may take time, so alternative plans are critical
 			- *Categories*- Category Identifier
 				- **Incident Recovery Plan Execution**- RC.RP
+					- executes the business continuity plan
+					- includes restoring data, sevices and systems to pre-incident state
+					- ensures recovery timelines and SLAs are met
 				- **Incident Recovery Communication**- RC.CO
+					- involves post-incident updates to stakeholders, regulators and customers
+					- includes status updates, root cause summaries and long term corrective actions
+					- supports organisation trust and transparency
 	- The core was designed to cover the entire breadth without being overly deep crossing topics across cyber, physical and personnel
 	- Covers across Functions->Categories->Subcategories
 	- Subcategories are deepest level of abstraction in the core, 97 subcategories and outcome-driven statements that provide considerations for creating or improving a cyebrsercurity program